How to get Netflix on TV

 Netflix on BT TV

-BT first added Netflix to their YouView TV boxes in 2014, and now include Netflix in three of their entertainment and movie focused bundles, including the Entertainment, Big Entertainment, and Full Works packages.
+BT first added Netflix to its YouView TV boxes in 2014 and now includes Netflix with several of its entertainment-focused TV bundles, including the Entertainment, Big Entertainment and Full Works packages.

-Here is the latest pricing of these BT TV bundles with Netflix:
+Here are the latest BT TV bundles that include Netflix:

 Package TV Broadband Monthly price Upfront price Contract term

-The Entertainment and Big Entertainment plans come with Netflix Standard with Ads included for free, while the top-tier Full Works package comes with Netflix Standard in full 1080p HD.
+The Entertainment and Big Entertainment plans include Netflix Standard with Ads at no extra cost, while the top-tier Full Works package includes Netflix Standard in full 1080p HD.

-Customers on the Entertainment and Big Entertainment plans can upgrade Netflix to Standard for £7 per month, and Premium for £13 per month.
-While Full Works customers can upgrade to Premium for £7 per month.
+Customers on the Entertainment and Big Entertainment plans can upgrade Netflix to Netflix Standard for £7 per month or to Netflix Premium for £13 per month.
+Customers on the Full Works package can upgrade to Netflix Premium for £7 per month.

-While the BT TV packages themselves have a minimum term of 24 months, Netflix upgrades are added on monthly rolling contracts.
+While BT TV packages typically come with a 24-month minimum contract, Netflix upgrades are added on 31-day rolling terms and can be cancelled separately.

 Read more about BT TV in our full review.